Department of Family Studies

 Family Studies Major

-- Family Studies - Bachelor of Science Degree
+- Family Science - Bachelor of Science Degree

 - Early Childhood and Family Advocacy Comprehensive - Bachelor of Science Degree